-Saltwater crocodiles (Crocodylus porosus), also known as Estuarine crocodiles or Indo-Pacific crocodiles, are large crocodilians found in saltwater habitats in the Indo-Pacific region, including India, Bangladesh, Sri Lanka, Indonesia, Philippines, Malaysia, and Australia.
-They are the largest living reptiles, with some growing up to over 6.3 meters in length.
-Moreover, these powerful animals are apex predators, capable of taking down large prey with their powerful jaws and sharp teeth, feeding on a wide variety of animals, including fish, reptiles, birds, and mammals.
+Saltwater crocodiles (Crocodylus porosus), also known as Estuarine crocodiles or Pacific crocodiles, are the largest living reptiles found in saltwater habitats in the Indo-Pacific region, some growing up to over 6.3 meters in length.

 Read on to learn more about this giant crocodile’s appearance, habitat, diet, reproduction, threats, and other impressive facts.